Chapter 17: Shenandoah II: Leadership and Survival

 withdraw while he blasted the entire ambush area with artillery.

-Although it remained too risky to get a body count, It's obvious that
+Although it remained too risky to get a body count, it's evident that

 many of the ambushers were killed or wounded.